MrYsLab/telemetrix-esp32/docs/server.md

 ## Select Either The WI-FI Or BLE Server Sketch For Compilation

 ### WI-FI Sketch Preparation Prior To Compilation

 Your router assigns the ESP32 device an IP address.
-To determine the device's IP address, you must first modify the sketch to indicate your network name (SSID) the password before compiling.
+To determine the device's IP address, you must first modify the sketch to indicate your network name (SSID) and the password before compiling.
 Look for "YOUR_NETWORK_SSID" and replace that with the name of your network.
 Be sure to retain the quotation marks.
 On the following line, replace